nabeelvalley/website/public/content/blog/2019/12-11/rtc-with-mqtt.md

 # Client

-We'll be using [MQTT.js](https://github.com/mqttjs/MQTT.js) to connect to our message broker.
-MQTT.js is a simple MQTT Client Library for connecting to message brokers, we'll be using it via CDN for the sake of simplicity and will also be using [Materialize](https://materializecss.com/) for our CSS because I'm not going to write a bunch of CSS and I don't want this to look completely terrible
+We'll be using <a href="https://github.com/mqttjs/MQTT.js" target="_blank">MQTT.js</a> to connect to our message broker.
+MQTT.js is a simple MQTT Client Library for connecting to message brokers, we'll be using it via CDN for the sake of simplicity and will also be using <a href="https://materializecss.com/" target="_blank">Materialize</a> for our CSS because I'm not going to write a bunch of CSS and I don't want this to look completely terrible

 ## HTML